kaionabuco/shoui520.github.io/docs/routine.md

 Step 14: I usually use the Good button if I got it correct.
 Again if it wasn't correct.

 After you have successfully learned 20 cards, you can consider your Anki done for the day.

-The next day you can expect to see some cards in the green (Review) pile.

-You will also have a fresh batch of 20 new cards!
+Expect to see some cards in the green (Review) pile tomorrow.
+You'll also have a fresh batch of 20 new cards!

 Please make sure you do Anki every day!

 **Q: Should I worry if I forget a lot?**

-A: No.

-Anki is made for things you're likely to forget.

-You are very likely to forget words of a language you just started learning.

-I don't think it is strange if you forget more than half of what you learn when a day passes by.

-You're likely to forget these words without Anki, so that's why you need to keep Anki'ing them so you can finally learn the word.

-In other words, just keep doing Anki.

-If this continues for a while then you might want to think back on your method of doing Anki.
+A: No, you shouldn't.
+Anki is made for things you're likely to forget, such as words of a language you just started learning.
+I don't think it's strange if you forget more than half of what you learn when a day passes by.
+You're likely to forget these words without Anki, so that's why you need to keep Anki'ing them, so you can finally learn the words.
+In sum, just keep doing Anki.
+If the issue persists, then you might want to think back on your method of doing Anki.

 **Q: Leeches (Words not sticking)**